 In its simplest form, we could say that “identity” is the way people see themselves in several contexts.
 It is from this concept that people have of themselves that they act, react, and behave.

-Immediately after our birth, we were given an identity.
-The formation of that identity, however, is a longer process and is influenced by many factors, as we will see in this post.
+Immediately after our birth, we receive an identity.
+The formation of that, however, is a long process.
+It is influenced by many factors, as we will see in this post.
 It is interesting to see that when Jesus was approximately thirty years old, the Father mentioned His identity at His baptism, just before entering His pastoral ministry.
 In the same way, identity in Christ must precede and support our call to go to Christ.

 Your life script influences your identity.
-Your life script was written in the first five years of your existence and influenced by the mandates, orders, emotional dynamics, and the psychosocial environment in which you grew up.
+Your life script was written in the first five years of your existence.
+It is influenced by the mandates, orders, emotional dynamics, and the psychosocial environment in which you grew up.

 Your life script is the foundation of who you are as a person and defines your identity.

-If we look at it from this perspective, we can say that a pastor has multiple identities, but there is one identity that is the foundation of the other identities he may have.
-That identity is the one that he receives in Jesus, he is a human being created by God, redeemed, and a citizen of His kingdom.
+If we look at it from this perspective, we can say that a pastor has multiple identities.
+But there is one that is the foundation of the other identities he may have.
+That is the one that he receives in Jesus.
+He is a human being created by God, redeemed, and a citizen of His kingdom.

 [1] M. Craig Barnes, The Pastor as Minor Poet: Texts and Subtexts in the Ministerial Life (Grand Rapids, MI: William B. Eerdmans, 2009), 4.